Heisenberg-scaling characterization of a two-channel optical network via two-port homodyne detection

-\paragraph*{Conclusions.} We have introduced a fully Gaussian and experimentally realistic scheme for the simultaneous estimation of the full set of four real parameters defining an arbitrary two-channel linear-optical transformation $U(2)$ using a displaced two-mode squeezed probe and two-port balanced homodyne detection.
+\paragraph*{Conclusions---} We have introduced a fully Gaussian and experimentally realistic scheme for the simultaneous estimation of the full set of four real parameters defining a two-channel linear-optical transformation $\mathrm{U}(2)$ using a displaced two-mode squeezed probe and two-port balanced homodyne detection.
 Working within the classical estimation framework defined by the homodyne statistics, we derive the FIM and corresponding multiparameter CRBs, and we identify operating conditions under which the attainable precision exhibits Heisenberg scaling.

 Our results show that three of the parameters are predominantly encoded in the squeezing controlled fluctuations, so their precision is governed by the covariance contribution $F^{\Sigma}$, whereas, the parameter $\phi_1$ is accessed primarily through the signal of the homodyne outcome, and its Fisher information is therefore given by $F^{\bm{\mu}}$, highlighting the essential role of the displacement to estimate all four parameters simultaneously.
 Our analysis also shows the practical conditions required to achieve the Heisenberg scaling.
 The mode-mixing angle $\phi_3$ must be operated close to the balanced point $\pi/4$, in addition, optimal sensitivity requires tuning of the LO phases $\theta_1$ and $\theta_2$ using coarse prior estimates of $\phi_0$ and $\phi_2$.

-Finally, we demonstrate the attainability using the exact Gaussian likelihood for the homodyne outcomes, we construct a maximum-likelihood estimator and show that it approaches the CRB already for modest data size, of the order of 100 experimental runs, and even at a few mean photon number The saturation of the CRBs for fewer experimental iterations and photon numbers is essential for realistic sensing and device characterization scenarios.
+Finally, we demonstrate attainability using the exact Gaussian likelihood for the homodyne outcomes.
+We construct a maximum-likelihood estimator and show that it approaches the CRB already for modest data size, of the order of 100 experimental runs, and even at a few mean photon numbers.
+The saturation of the CRBs for fewer experimental iterations and photon numbers is essential for realistic sensing and device characterization scenarios.
+Importantly, our scheme remains robust against small homodyne detector inefficiencies in this low-photon regime.
+Extending the computation of sensitivity bounds to include the impact of optical noise and losses at the different stages of the sensor network is an important direction for future work.